sabk18/consumer_complaint/input/README.md

-This is the directory where my program would find test input files
+This is the directory where my program will find the input file: "complaints.csv"